UniversityUniversity of Auckland

-Studying for an MSc is an opportunity for committed scientists to focus on a relevant area of interest or practise and pursue an advanced qualification.
-While taught masters will provide you with specialist training in your chosen field, a research masters will develop advanced research skills, working alongside Faculty of Science researchers - many of whom are major contributors in their field.
-Late Year Semester will start in November.
+Studying for an MSc is an opportunity for committed scientists to focus on a relevant area of interest or practice and pursue an advanced qualification.
+While a taught masters will provide you with specialist training in your chosen field, a research masters will develop advanced research skills, working alongside Faculty of Science researchers – many of whom are major contributors in their field.

 Most students enter an MSc following completion of a PGDipSci.
 You will need to complete 120 points (maximum of 160 points) in a specialisation within one year of full-time study or two years of part-time study (research masters) or four years of part-time study (taught masters).
 Not all specialisations offer both taught and research options.

 A taught masters comprises 120 points of coursework at 700-level (postgraduate level).
 This may include a dissertation